Understanding the Difference Between a Physiotherapist and Chiropractor

 written by MAA Practitioner Nikki Roughtledge

-Here, along with the help of the Animal Health Trust, we focus on the difference between a Chiropractor and Physiotherapist, also known as ‘back men’, or women if your prefer.
-Understanding the difference between the two can be imperative to getting the right help for you horse.
+Here, along with the help of the Animal Health Trust, we focus on the difference between a Chiropractor and Physiotherapist, also known as ‘back men’, or women if you prefer.
+Understanding the difference between the two is essential when getting the right help for your horse.

 “What’s the difference between animal chiropractic techniques and physiotherapy?”
 This is a question which gets asked from time to time, and it is a valid one.
 With the increasing number of skilled practitioners in both spheres, it isn’t surprising that the astute horse owner wants to know what each therapeutic discipline offers.

 It helps to begin with explaining the difference between what practitioners in both spheres are trying to do.
 Essentially both are looking at how the horse moves, performs and behaves relative to what might be considered normal, and both types of therapy aim to restore normal function to the body.
 Just as there are ‘many roads to Rome,’ there are various ways of doing this.
 Both approaches use a combination of treatment and rehabilitative exercises to achieve this goal, but the clearest distinction between animal chiropractic techniques and physiotherapy, is the focus of treatment in order to achieve a return to normal function and performance.